-You’ll also see a section called Projects on your profile.
+You’ll also see a section called Projects, which is listed under the Accomplishments header.
 This can be a good place to highlight tangible things you’ve worked on such as an annual report or web launch.
-You can link to a supporting URL, or add team members you may have collaborated with.
+You can link to a supporting URL or add team members you may have collaborated with.

 Starting your own consulting business can be challenging, so take advantage of opportunities to get noticed.
 Once you’ve completed your profile, include a link to it on your website, blog, email signature, or other social profiles.